microsoft/vscode-docs/docs/editor/integrated-terminal.md

 ### Why is my terminal showing a multi-colored triangle or a completely black rectangle?

 The terminal can have problems rendering in some environments, for example you might see a big multi-colored triangle instead of text.
 This is typically caused by driver/VM graphics issues and the same also happens in Chromium.
-You can work around these issues by launching `code` with the `--disable-gpu` flag or by using the setting `"terminal.integrated.rendererType": "dom"` to avoid using the canvas in the terminal.
+You can work around these issues by launching `code` with the `--disable-gpu` flag or by using the setting `"terminal.integrated.gpuAcceleration": "off"` to avoid using the canvas in the terminal.

 ### Why are there duplicate paths in the terminal's `$PATH` environment variable and/or why are they reversed?